Meet Our Team

 Master's Level Intern

 Lucy Keith is currently a Master’s Level Intern completing her graduate Degree in Counseling from Southern Methodist University.
 She holds a Degree in Public Relations from The University of Texas in Austin, where she was also a student-athlete lettering four years on Women’s Varsity Soccer Team.
 Her formal counseling education, clinical experience, and a decade of developing transferable skills in another client service industry has prepared her to counsel adults, adolescents, couples, families, and groups.
-Lucy is trained in NeurOptimal® neurofeedback.
-She is also trained in relational tools such as Safe Conversations®.
+Lucy is a facilitator for Prepare & Enrich® to support pre engagement, pre marriage, and seasoned couples.
+She utilizes other relational tools such as Safe Conversations®.
+Lucy is also trained in NeurOptimal® neurofeedback.

 Lucy loves working with clients experiencing family and relational conflict, grief and loss, life transitions, anxiety and depression, and women’s issues, including prenatal and post-partum.
 Lucy also enjoys exploring interpersonal topics with her clients, including self-concept and self- esteem; values and passions; purpose and meaning; emotional regulation; and achieving optimal mental and physical performance.